sindresorhus/CircularProgress/readme.md

 @IBInspectable private(set) var isCancelled: Bool

 /**
-Determines how to visually show that the progress view has been cancelled.

-Options:
-- `.none`
-- `.desaturate(ratio: Double, brightness: Double)`
-- `.disable`
+Determines whether to visualize changing into the cancelled state.
 */
-public var cancelledStateVisualizationMethod: CancelledStateVisualizationMethod = .desaturate(ratio: 0.7, brightness: 0.5)
+public var visualizeCancelledState: Bool = true

 /**
 Supply the base color to use for displaying the cancelled state.